sudoforge/docker-mumble-server/README.md

 ```

 You don't _need_ to specify a tag, but it's a good idea to so that you don't
 pull `latest` and risk getting different versions on different hosts.
-Versions
+[See the
-are kept in line with the [releases from mumble-voip/mumble][vendor-releases].
+tagging policy](#tagging-policy) for more information.

 The examples throughout this document assume we are not using a tag for the sake
 of brevity.
 If you pull the image with a tag other than `latest`, you will need